-Ansible 330, January 2015
+Ansible 332, March 2015

 From David Langford, 94 London Road, Reading, Berks, RG1 5AU, UK.
 Website news.ansible.uk.
 ISSN 0265-9816 (print); 1740-942X (e).
 Logo: Dan Steffan.
 Cartoon: Brad W. Foster.
-Available for SAE or the address of Petty, Smilodon and Ruth.
+Available for SAE, egg-meat, gruts or the song of the Schi.

 Click here for longlist with links London Overseas

 11 Mar Cabot Institute Lecture: 'Past, future, and fantasy climate change – from the mid-Cretaceous to Middle Earth' by Prof. Dan Lunt, Reception Room, Wills Memorial Building, Bristol U. 6pm.
 Free.

 14-15 Mar Futurefest (futurology), Vinopolis, Stoney St, London, SE1 9AA. £80 reg; £50 day; students £70, £40.
 See futurefest.org.